COVID-19 Advocacy

 Our 2019-21 Strategic Plan identified the need to build beyond the vital awareness work we do through MRT Week and the national Image of Care campaign.Even before the coronavirus hit our shores, CAMRT had built plans for a modern, accessible and advocacy friendly MRT awareness campaign, and was beginning its implementation.

-As we come across other issues, whether it be access to PPE or temporary pandemic pay, we are noting an increased need for this work.
-And, as such we are ramping it up.
+As we came across other issues during the pandemic, whether it be access to PPE or temporary pandemic pay, we noted an increased need for this work.
+And, as such we are ramped it up substantially from 2020 onwards.

 Media